awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters-global-infrastructure.md

-# Calling public parameters for AWS services, Regions, endpoints, availability zones, and local zones<a name="parameter-store-public-parameters-global-infrastructure"></a>
+# Calling public parameters for AWS Regions, services, endpoints, availability zones, and local zones<a name="parameter-store-public-parameters-global-infrastructure"></a>

-You can call AWS service, Region, endpoint, and availability zone public parameters by using the following path\.
+You can call the AWS Region, service, endpoint, and Availability Zone of public parameters by using the following path\.

-/aws/service/global\-infrastructure
+`/aws/service/global-infrastructure`

 **View active AWS Regions**
-You can view a list of all active AWS Regions by using the following command in the AWS CLI\.
+You can view a list of all active AWS Regions by using the following command in the AWS Command Line Interface \(AWS CLI\)\.

 ------
 #### [ Linux ]